Don’t allow yourself to be misled.

 Truthfully, most health issues are still eligible for no waiting period coverage.

-However, some health issues are such a high risk that a waiting period is inevitable.
+However, some health issues are so high risk that a waiting period is inevitable.

 Below are the most common situations where you cannot qualify for an immediate coverage life insurance policy.